Premises Liability Attorney in Philadelphia

 - Trespasser: A trespasser is on the property without permission or for criminal purposes, such as burglary or vandalization.
 Property owners owe a minimal duty of care to trespassers.
 For example, property owners should place clear warning signs of aggressive dogs on the property to deter burglars.
 It is also illegal to set dangerous traps in hopes of catching a trespasser.

-What to Do After Being Injured on Private or Public Property
+What to Do After Being Hurt on Private or Public Property

-If you've been injured due to a dangerous condition on private or public property, here are the steps you should consider taking:
+If you've been injured because of a dangerous condition on private or public property, here are the steps you should consider taking.
+These actions not only protect your health but also strengthen any potential claims by ensuring proper documentation and legal guidance.

 - Seek Medical Attention: Your health is the top priority.
 Get medical help immediately, even if the injury seems minor.
 Documenting your injuries is crucial for any potential legal case.